Ceebcheng/README_Generator/Develop/testREADME.md

 ## Tests

-test
+In order to test this application you need to go to Terminal

 ## Questions

-If you have any questoins contact me at https://github.com/ceebcheng and jonathan2075@gmail.com
+If you have any questions contact me at https://github.com/Ceebcheng and jonathan2075@gmail.com